eclipse-archived/codewind-docs/docs/_documentations/che-setupregistries.md

 # Adding an image registry in Codewind in Che

 ## Prerequisite: Determining if you need an image registry
-1\.

 First, determine if you need to add an image registry.
 The following scenarios in Codewind require you to specify which image registry is in use:

-- In the following scenario, configure Codewind with an image registry to push the application image to that specific image registry:
+**Codewind for Eclipse Che running on a remote Kubernetes cluster to develop a Codewind style project** Configure Codewind with an image registry to push the application image to that specific image registry:

-    - Run Codewind on a remote Kubernetes cluster, including Che, to develop a Codewind style project.
-- In the following scenario, configure Codewind to use the credentials for a specific image registry:
-    - Run Codewind on a remote Kubernetes cluster, including Che, to develop an Appsody style project.
+**Codewind for Eclipse Che running on a remote Kubernetes cluster to develop an Appsody style project** Configure Codewind to use the credentials for a specific image registry.

-    - The image registry for the Appsody stack requires credentials.
-- In the following scenario, from the command line, enter the `docker login` command in the registry before you create the Appsody project:
+**Using Codewind locally to develop an Appsody-style project** From the command line, enter the `docker login` command in the registry before you create the Appsody project
-    - Run Codewind locally to develop an Appsody style project.
-    - The image registry for the Appsody stack requires credentials.
-If you do not develop any Codewind style projects, and you use an image registry that does not require credentials, you do not need to specify an image registry.
-2\.
-If you do need to add an image registry, start and run Che.

 ## Adding an image registry in Codewind

-After Che is started and running, add the image registry to be used with Codewind.
+1. Start Codewind for Eclipse Che and ensure the project is running
-1. From the Codewind Project Explorer view, right-click **Projects** and select **Image Registry Manager**.
+2. From the Codewind Project Explorer view, right-click **Projects** and select **Image Registry Manager**.
-2. From the **Image Registry Manager**, click **Add New**.
+3. From the **Image Registry Manager**, click **Add New**.
-3. Enter the following information to add the registry:
+4. Enter the following information to add the registry:
   - Registry server name or domain name: `<registry-to-push-images-to>`
   - User name: `<Your username>`
   - Password or API key: `<Your password or API key>`
-4. If you're using the newly added registry as a push registry, enter the namespace that you want to push your images to.
+5. If you're using the newly added registry as a push registry, enter the namespace that you want to push your images to.
   - For recommended values for common registries, see the [examples](#examples).
-5. Click **Select a Push Registry** to determine which registry you use to push Codewind style projects to.
+6. Click **Select a Push Registry** to determine which registry you use to push Codewind style projects to.

 ## Codewind image registry guidance
 When you run Codewind on Kubernetes for Codewind style projects, Codewind uses [`buildah`](https://github.com/containers/buildah) to build container images from Dockerfiles and to push the images to an image registry that you specify.
 Use the **Image Registry Manager** in your Codewind IDE to configure the registry to use.